martyn82/apha/README.md

 Apha
 ====

 Apha is a CQRS/ES library for PHP.
-It provides mechanisms for command- and event handling as well as storing aggregates and sagas in an event store.
+It contains all the building blocks you need to build an application that implements Command-Query Responsibility Segregation either with or without Event Sourcing.

+Apha provides:
+* Typed command and event handling
+* Using MongoDB as event store and/or read store
+* Using ElasticSearch as read store
+* Replay of events
+* Sagas (experimental)
+* Event scheduling (experimental)

+The library is fully unit tested.

 ## Prerequisites